Echo-Ws/SCUT_work/README.md

 This project includes two version of five-in-a-row.
 You can find the detail in [here](https://blog.csdn.net/solo_ws/article/details/79797321).
-The HTML5 version is shown as follow:
+The HTML5 version is [here](https://echo-ws.github.io/five-in-a-row/)
 <div align=center>

 ![img](./doc/five-in-a-row.PNG)